Sarah-LB/racingmaster45/README.md

 -   ### Design
     -   #### Colour Scheme
         -   The three main colours used are red, black and white.
 These were chosen by Racing Master 45 and are the colours of his brand.
 Red is a strong look, symbolising passion, energy and a call to action.
 Black and white are both classic, clean and elegant, allowing for a clean, clear and edgy look to the site.
-        -   The [INSERT FONT] font is the main font used throughout the whole website with Cursive as the fallback font in case the font isn't being imported into the site correctly.
-[INSERT FONT] is a clean and clear font with the casual hand-written style adding a more fun and friendly feel.
-[ADD INFO ON WHATEVER FONT IS CHOSEM]
+        -   The Inter font is the main font used throughout the whole website with sans serif as the fallback font in case the font isn't being imported into the site correctly.
+Inter is a clean and clear font that is easy to read.
+Bruno Ace font is used for headings with cursive as the fallback.
+This is also a clean and clear font but with a modern and edgy style.
     -   #### Imagery
         -   Imagery is important.
 The large, motorsport images are designed to be striking and catch the user's attention.
 They also add a descriptive element - depicting what is being discussed in that section of the site.